naps62/ipca-animations-class/README.md

 ## Setup needed

 If you already have a web development environment you can use (such as an existing web project), go for it.
 If not, there's no need to spend time installing anything or setting up a page for testing.
-Use [Codepen](http://codepen.io/pen/) get started right away.
+Use [Codepen](http://codepen.io/pen/) to get started right away.

 ## 1. CSS Transitions